section-engineering-education/engineering-education/content/articles/storing-data-in-python-using-json-module/index.md

 The `json.dump()` function takes in two arguments:
 1. Data that needs to be written to a JSON file.
-2. File object that can be used to save the data.
+2. A file object that can be used to save the data.

 Let's develop a quick program to save a set of numbers in a JSON file.
 To save the set of numbers, we will use the `json.dump()` function: